bfitz1/3d-renderer/README.md

 - [ ] Wu
 - [ ] Gupta-Sproull

+Actually, both of those may require me to look into subpixel rendering.
+- [ ] Subpixel Rendering

 ### Shading Algorithms
 IIRC any smooth-shading algorithm is going to require the introduction of vertex normals, which should be provided in a mesh's OBJ file.